Tisipi/patch-request/README.md

 > Create source-device source-port  -  destination-device destination-port
 > Remove source-device source-port  -  destination-device destination-port

-The Device Definitions are imported from a file in YAML format.
+The *device definitions* are imported from a file in YAML format.
 This file contains a list of devices with its attributes.
 A device entry looks like this:
 >       aDeviceName:
 >           model: aModel
 >           device_id: aNumber